 Professional competence means having the attributes necessary to perform the activities within the profession to the standards expected in independent employment or practice.
 The Engineering Profession Act, 2000 (EPA) uses a competency-based approach to registration.
-It says that ECSA's Council must register an applicant in a professional category who has demonstrated competency against standards that it has determined for the category.
-This statement embodies the notion of standards of competency and demonstration of competency.
+It says that the ECSA Council must register an applicant in a professional category who